Envek/rubyworld-keep-it-ruby/slides.md

 <!--
 From the technical point of view, let's take a look at the main part of interaction with a image processing service: generating an URL to an image.

-[click] First of all, we take URL to the original image, URL-encode it, and place at the end of the result URL.
+[click] First of all, we take address of the original image, URL-encode it, and place at the end of the result URL.
-[click] Then we add processing options: what size it should be, how it should be cropped, what filters to apply, et cetera [click] Finally, we calculate a digital signature of both the options and the original URL, so no one can use our image processing for their needs
+[click] Then we add processing options: what size it should be, how it should be cropped, what filters to apply, et cetera [click] Finally, we calculate a digital signature of both the options and the original URL, so no one can use our image processing for their needs for free.
 [click] And that's it!
 -->